Timeline of the Red Sea crisis: 2025

-On 27 April, a ballistic missile launched from Yemen was intercepted by Israeli air defenses outside Israeli territory, with the Houthis again claiming to have targeted the Nevatim Airbase.
-Pro-Houthi media later reported that the US carried out airstrikes on the city of Sanaa as well as Saada and 'Amran governorates, killing eight people in the Bani Al Harith district of Sanaa and wounding several others.
+On 20 April, pro-Houthi media reported that US airstrikes hit Ma'ain and Shu'aub districts of Saana, with twelve being killed and 30 being wounded due to airstrikes on the Farwa neighborhood market in Shu'aub district.
+The US however later stated that the casualties were caused by an air defense missile of the Houthis.
+On 27 April, pro-Houthi media later reported that the US carried out airstrikes on the city of Sanaa as well as Saada and 'Amran governorates, killing eight people in the Bani Al Harith district of Sanaa and wounding several others.
 US Central Command meanwhile stated that the US military had carried out airstrikes on over 800 targets since 15 March, resulting in more than 650 Houthi casualties.

 The Houthis stated on 28 April that they carried out an attack on USS Harry S. Truman and its accompanying warships in the Red Sea with cruise missiles, ballistic missiles and UAVs.
 An F/A-18 Super Hornet and its tow fell into the sea whilst being towed, with one sailor sustaining a minor injury.
-The Houthus however claimed to have shot down the jet.
-An initial probe indicated that the incident occurred after the jet made a hard turn to evade the Houthi attacks.
-Pro-Houthi media later reported that the US carried out airstrikes on the Harf Sufyan district in the 'Amran Governorate, the Barash area to the east of Jabal Nuqm, the Bart Al Anan district in Al Jawf Governorate, the Bilad Ar Rus district in Sanaa Governorate, the Sahar district in Saada Governorate and a detention centre holding African migrants in the Saada Governorate.
-68 people were killed and 47 others were wounded at the detention centre.